ombori/grid-docs/grid-pim/field-definitions.md

 | CountryId     | Country ID                            | Yes      | 46                                                   |

 ### ProductDescription
-ProductDescription is a **required** property which contains an Array of Objects, one is required, which each has the following properties
+ProductDescription is a **required** property that contains an Array of Objects, one is required, which each has the following properties

 | Field              | Description                                  | Required | Example                                              |
 | ------------------ | -------------------------------------------- | -------- | ---------------------------------------------------- |